 Learning Epidemiology by Doing: The Empirical Implications of a Spatial-SIR Model with Behavioral Responses

 We simulate a spatial behavioral model of the diffusion of an infection to understand the role of geographic characteristics: the number and distribution of outbreaks, population size, density, and agents’ movements.
-We show that several invariance properties of the SIR model with respect to these variables do not hold when agents interact with neighbors in a (two dimensional) geographical space.
-Indeed, the local interactions arising in the spatial model give rise to matching frictions and local herd immunity effects which play a fundamental role in the dynamics of the infection.
+We show that several invariance properties of the SIR model concerning these variables do not hold when agents interact with neighbors in a (two dimensional) geographical space.
+Indeed, the spatial model’s local interactions generate matching frictions and local herd immunity effects, which play a fundamental role in the infection dynamics.
 We also show that geographical factors affect how behavioral responses affect the epidemics.
-We derive relevant implications for the estimation of epidemiological models with panel data from several geographical units.
+We derive relevant implications for estimating the effects of the epidemics and policy interventions that use panel data from several geographical units.